Company

 Who is responsible?

-GearVetted is an independent product-research site, responsible for the scores, rankings, and policies published here.
-Recommendations are produced by GearVetted’s documented scoring method rather than a single reviewer’s opinion, which is why pages carry the GearVetted name rather than a personal byline.
+Responsibility for every boats & water, sports & training, and yard games score and policy here rests with GearVetted, an independent research site.
+Because a cornhole board rank comes from a documented method and not a single reviewer, pages carry the GearVetted name rather than a personal byline.
 Questions about who runs the site or how a decision was made can use the correction process above.